CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-3.md

 We'll use the agent to build the skill directly by having the agent run the CLI.

 Your results may vary by harness, model, and your prompts so here's my guide to help the agent discover and build the key elements of the skill.

+*(Note: best to paste each prompt one-by-one to see the agent iterate on building the skill)*

 ```md
 <!-- Prime the agent so it knows what we're doing -->